 - Put old newspapers or similar on surfaces you don’t want to get messy

 - Keep a rubbish bin or bag nearby

 I really encourage you to go through our art adventures during this summer at your own pace.
 If something isn’t speaking to you or your kids, then don’t do it.
 If you really enjoy an activity or topic, then revisit it and see where it takes you… Don’t feel pressured to do everything, don’t try to do everything perfectly, don’t worry if you don’t have exactly the right kind of materials… adapt and enjoy it!
 Take what’s on offer and make it work for you and your family!

 Before We Get Started...

-Hopefully you have read my emails, and have started gathering materials.
+Click over to our Suggested Materials list, and start gathering the bits and pieces you have at home.
 Don’t worry if you haven’t got everything; we are starting slowly, and we can adapt every activity to what you have at home.

 Keeping a sketchbook or journal is a great way to keep all your thoughts, ideas, experiments, inspirations, and anything else you find in one place.
 Its great to look back at during, and at the end of a project.
 You can feel free to share your creative self in your own journal, as well as using it as a reference later on.
 Go grab or make one now; it doesn’t have to be fancy – it just needs blank pages!

 While you’re there – if you haven’t already sorted some basic supplies, take some time to find a couple of jars, pots or tins and collect some pens, pencils, brushes, or whatever other materials you think you will use regularly and place them in an easy to access spot.
 If you don’t have much, its absolutely fine – one pencil is enough!